-Second, go to https://instantdomainsearch.com/ , find a “.com” domain that you like and is not already taken.
+Second, go to this website https://instantdomainsearch.com/ , find a “.com” domain that you like and is not already taken.
 Keep the name short.
 Don’t buy anything yet, just shortlist the domain name.
 Say you want “dr-joe.com”

-Ask the Godaddy’s Sales Person on the phone to give you best discount other than the published prices.
+Ask the Godaddy’s Sales Person on the phone to give you the best discount other than the published prices.
 Opt for monthly billing instead of annual billing, because if your website making plan goes down due to any reason, you will not lose much money ( less than $200 on Godaddy).
 You may alternatively make this purchase right after finalizing your website developer.